rixx/books.rixx.de/data/reviews/greg-egan/axiomatic/index.md

   title: Axiomatic
 plan:
   date_added: '2017-01-13'
+related_books:
+- book: greg-egan/diaspora
+  text: More reality-bending Egan.
+- book: greg-egan/quarantine
+  text: Egan's other scifi.
 review:
   date_read:
   - 2017-03-10
   rating: 4
 ---

 Hard to rate collections of stories.
 There was really cool stuff in there, and I like how he works off similar themes (such as the jewel) repeatedly, but some stories felt too close thematically or in the way they were structured.
 Really enjoyed it though!